A fascinating arts residence in the heart of Quartiere Nomentano

 Arnhold was fascinated by the Italian sense of aesthetics and set up his artistic home in Villa Bellagio in Fiesole (Florence) before deciding to build an official residence in Rome.

 Even before finalizing the construction works, Arnhold donated the Villa to the Prussian Government: he hoped to create a place for writers, musicians, architects, and visual artists to study and work.
 For himself, he reserved the right to occasionally reside in the mansion and to participate in the selection and awarding of three scholars.
-Unfortunately, he would never be able to appreciate the villa’s treasures because the institute will be returned to the German State only in 1929, four years after his death.
+Unfortunately, he would never be able to appreciate the villa’s treasures because the institute would be returned to the German State only in 1929, four years after his death.

 Villa Serpentaria